Posts

 Image

 I'm young and for the 23 years of my life, I've been living life in the fast lane.
 It wasn't until this year that I started thinking about the concept of aging.
-Yes-so much that I've started wearing anti-aging creams and sunscreen whenever I remember.
+Yes- so much that I've started wearing anti-aging creams and sunscreen whenever I remember.
 I have even taken interest in taking supplements, something I thought I would never do.
-It's not just the physical aspect of aging that has been on my mind; I've also been reflecting on the mental aspect and how it affects us.
-It all started in the beginning of the year when I went on a trip to visit the village my grandparents and my mother and her siblings grew up in.
+It's not just the physical aspect of aging that has been lingering on my mind; I've also been reflecting on the mental aspect and how it affects us.
+It all started at the beginning of the year when I went on a trip to visit the village my grandparents and my mother and her siblings grew up in.
 It's somewhere in Jalisco, Mexico in the middle of nowhere, 5km away from the closest paved road.
 You can see more mountain tops than houses.
-The youth have all moved to the closest town and whats left of the population is about 40 elderly family members.
+The youth have all moved away to town and cities and what's left of the population is about 40 elderly family members.
 My brother and I couldn't even last 2 weeks there.
-It's hard to understand how th
+It's hard ...